ZBLSIGMA/ZBLSIGMA.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
-Candidate in the Department of Economics at the University of California, Berkeley.
-I study Macroeconomics and Labor Economics.
+I am a Post-Doctoral Fellow in the School of Computer and Software, Shenzhen University.

-In June I will be a Senior Economist at [Employ America](https://www.employamerica.org/).
+In Septempber I will be a assistant professor at [IAS SZU](https://ias.szu,eduu.cn).